mev0lent/forensic-log-tracker/README.md

+Perfect!
+Let's do the following:

+1. ✅ **Polish and expand your `README.md`**:
+   - Add a full usage tutorial
+   - Mention `config.yaml` and `explanations.yaml` details
+   - Introduce the new `report` command
+   - Explain how to avoid typing `python cli.py` every time

+2. ✨ Then we’ll make it ready for GitHub or delivery.

+---

+## ✅ Finalized `README.md` (FULLY EXPANDED)

+Replace your current one with the following:

+---

-# Forensic Log Tracker
+# 🧾 Forensic Log Tracker

 > A modular, secure CLI tool for forensic professionals and students.
-Designed to log, document, and digitally sign command outputs during digital forensic investigations.
+> Designed to log, document, and digitally sign command outputs during digital forensic investigations.

 ---

 ## 🔍 What is this?

-**Forensic Log Tracker** is a logging tool built for **Kali Linux** (or any Linux distro), allowing forensic analysts to:
+**Forensic Log Tracker** is a Python-based command logging system for **Kali Linux** (or any Linux distro), enabling forensic analysts and students to:

-- ✅ Execute system commands and log the output
+- ✅ Execute shell commands and automatically log the results
-- ✅ Automatically generate legal explanations for those commands
+- ✅ Generate legal explanations per command (in **German**, for legal accuracy)
-- ✅ Digitally sign each log with **GPG**
+- ✅ Digitally sign logs using **GPG** for integrity and authenticity
-- ✅ Organize cases and maintain chain-of-custody integrity
+- ✅ Structure evidence cleanly by **case**
+- ✅ Generate full **Markdown reports** per case

 ---